Mon-Fri: 8:30am-7pm

 There is nothing better than having a new kitten in the house!
-That being said, kittens can be a lot of work and the first few weeks of your kittens life are a crucial time in its physical and behavioral development.
-It’s not uncommon for new kitten owners to feel overwhelmed so to help you out, we’ve make a new kitten checklist to help make the first weeks as easy as possible.
+That being said, kittens can be a lot of work and the first few months of your kitten’s life are a crucial time in its physical and behavioral development.

 Complimentary health checks

 Vets in Endeavour Hills is pleased to offer complimentary health checks for new kittens that are not yet due for their 2nd vaccination.
-This can allow early peace of mind that your new furry friend is happy and healthy, and that you are addressing all of their needs as early as possible.
+This can allow peace of mind that your new furry friend is happy and healthy, and that you are addressing all of their needs as early as possible.
 It can also give you an opportunity to discuss any questions you may have regarding their health care with one of our friendly vets.

 Bringing them home